 Based on the written submissions of the landlord, I find that the tenant has been served with the Direct Request Proceeding documents as required by section 89 of the Act.

 Issue(s) to be Decided

-Is the landlord entitled to an order of possession for the rental unit and a monetary order due to unpaid rent?
+Is the landlord entitled to an order of possession for the rental unit due to unpaid rent?

 Background and Evidence

 The landlord submitted the following additional evidentiary material: